 A word of praise in front of a group or class

 A mention to parent, written or verbal communication.

 Three levels of misbehaviour are recognised: Minor, Serious and Gross.
 All everyday instances of a minor nature are dealt with by the class teacher.
-In cases of repeated serious misbehaviour or single instances of gross misbehaviour, parents will be involved at an early stage and invited to meet the teacher and/or the Principal to discuss their child’s behaviour.
+In cases of repeated serious misbehaviour or single instances of gross misbehaviour, parents will be involved at an early stage and invited to speak to the teacher and/or the Principal to discuss their child's behaviour.